 An award-winning small village garden on a third of an acre in Kiltegan, you’ll find Patthana Gardens which is a lovely slice of heaven.
 The garden comprises of a lower cobbled courtyard, a potting shed and a sunken meditation room which leads onto a wildlife pond.
 Steps lead to an upper terrace garden with luscious borders of herbaceous perennials and unusual shrubs and trees such as Euonymus Planipes and Cercidiphyllum Japonicum ‘Heronswood Globe’.

-Slow down, take time out and enjoy exploring Ireland’s gorgeous gardens, creating special memories.
+Slow down, take time out and find your new favourite Irish garden, creating special memories along the way.
 Don’t forget to pop over to our Things to Do page and discover more beautiful gardens across the country.